 10 Stimulating Activities to Try When a Loved One has Dementia

-1. Nature Walk – Whether it is in your own neighborhood or a local park, communing with nature is a mood elevator.
+Whether it is in your own neighborhood or a local park, communing with nature is a mood elevator.
 Many local parks have handicapped accessible trails for seniors who might need to use a wheelchair or walker.
 Taking a stroll and smelling fresh flowers, or enjoying the sunshine can brighten a senior's day.

-2. Inner Picasso – Art therapy is another activity that has been proven to successfully engage adults with dementia.
+Art therapy is another activity that has been proven to successfully engage adults with dementia.
 Whether it is painting with watercolor, assembling a collage or creating a clay ornament, art allows people who have lost verbal skills to express themselves.
 If your loved one with dementia isn't willing or able to try art therapy, watching others paint can be a calming activity they can enjoy.

-4. Watch Old Family Videos – Because seniors with dementia may have an easier time accessing older memories, watching old family videos can be a great way to engage them and connect them with faces and places that seem familiar.
+Because seniors with dementia may have an easier time accessing older memories, watching old family videos can be a great way to engage them and connect them with faces and places that seem familiar.
 Even breaking out old photographs and displaying them on a projector can bring back memories that put a smile on their face.

-5. Housekeeping – While it might not be your idea of a good time, tasks like sorting laundry, dusting and running the vacuum can provide a senior with dementia an opportunity to feel successful and productive.
+While it might not be your idea of a good time, tasks like sorting laundry, dusting and running the vacuum can provide a senior with dementia an opportunity to feel successful and productive.
 Having your loved one sort towels by color or size can help activate their mind, while keeping them engaged.

-6. Sing Along – Music is another good way to engage a person with dementia.
-Create a play list of their favorite old tunes for them to enjoy.
+Music is another good way to engage a person with dementia.
+Create a playlist of their favorite old tunes for them to enjoy.
 Sorting albums and songs by different decades can help them feel young again, as they sing to songs they danced to when they were younger.

-7. Activity Box – Many memory care programs utilize activity boxes as activities for dementia patients.
+Many memory care programs utilize activity boxes as activities for dementia patients.
 They are created with the senior’s specific interests in mind.
 It might be a box of tools a teacher would use for a person who was a teacher or accounting supplies for someone who was an accountant.
 These memory care activity boxes don't have to be job specific, they can include anything that makes them happy like old photos, jewelry they used to wear, or a stuffed animal they like to hold.

-8. Pet Therapy – Spending time with animals is another activity seniors with dementia usually enjoy.
+Spending time with animals is another activity seniors with dementia usually enjoy.
 Whether it is a trip to a local petting zoo or a visit from a friend’s well-mannered dog, pets can help lift the spirit.
 Many assisted living and memory care facilities allow pets to live on-site because of the positive effects they can have on seniors with dementia.

-9. Hand Massage – Stimulating activities for dementia seniors includes those that involve gentle touch.
-Hand massage with a lightly scented lotion or oil can be both engaging and calming.
+A relaxing and comforting activity for individuals with dementia can be those that involve gentle touch.
+A hand massage with a lightly scented lotion or oil can be both engaging and calming.

-10. Make a Scrapbook – Sort through old photos and print copies of some of your loved one’s favorites.
+Sort through old photos and print copies of some of your loved one’s favorites.
 Then use them to create a scrapbook together.
 You can even turn photos from scrapbooks into puzzles that seniors with dementia can put together at a different time.

-We hope this list gives you some good ideas for creating meaningful days for your loved one.
+We hope this list gives you some good ideas for creating meaningful days and memories for your loved one.

 Memory Care at Elmcroft Senior Living

-If you are struggling to keep a senior loved one safe and engaged at home, call the Elmcroft Senior Living community nearest you to learn more about Heartland VIllage, our dedicated memory care program.
+If you are interested in finding additional support to keep a senior loved one safe and engaged at home, call the Elmcroft Senior Living community nearest you to learn more about our dedicated memory care program.